Sign (semiotics)

 In semiotics, a sign is anything that communicates a meaning that is not the sign itself to the interpreter of the sign.
 The meaning can be intentional, as when a word is uttered with a specific meaning, or unintentional, as when a symptom is taken as a sign of a particular medical condition.
 Signs can communicate through any of the senses, visual, auditory, tactile, olfactory, or taste.

 Two major theories describe the way signs acquire the ability to transfer information.
 Both theories understand the defining property of the sign as a relation between a number of elements.
-In the tradition of semiotics developed by Ferdinand de Saussure (referred to as semiology) the sign relation is dyadic, consisting only of a form of the sign (the signifier) and its meaning (the signified).
+In semiology, the tradition of semiotics developed by Ferdinand de Saussure (1857–1913), the sign relation is dyadic, consisting only of a form of the sign (the signifier) and its meaning (the signified).
 Saussure saw this relation as being essentially arbitrary (the principle of semiotic arbitrariness), motivated only by social convention.
 Saussure's theory has been particularly influential in the study of linguistic signs.
-The other major semiotic theory, developed by C. S. Peirce, defines the sign as a triadic relation as "something that stands for something, to someone in some capacity".
+The other major semiotic theory, developed by Charles Sanders Peirce (1839–1914), defines the sign as a triadic relation as "something that stands for something, to someone in some capacity".
 This means that a sign is a relation between the sign vehicle (the specific physical form of the sign), a sign object (the aspect of the world that the sign carries meaning about) and an interpretant (the meaning of the sign as understood by an interpreter).
 According to Peirce, signs can be divided by the type of relation that holds the sign relation together as either icons, indices or symbols.
-Icons are those signs that signify by means of similarity between sign vehicle and sign object (e.g. a portrait, or a map), indices are those that signify by means of a direct relation of contiguity or causality between sign vehicle and sign object (e.g. a symptom), and symbols are those that signify through a law or arbitrary social convention.
+Icons are those signs that signify by means of similarity between sign vehicle and sign object (e.g. a portrait or map), indices are those that signify by means of a direct relation of contiguity or causality between sign vehicle and sign object (e.g. a symptom), and symbols are those that signify through a law or arbitrary social convention.